 In Australia, the cost of providing quality health care continues to rise, largely due to our aging population and improvements to medical treatments and technology.
 Health insurance funds generally need to increase their private health insurance premiums to keep up with these rising costs.
 Each year, health funds seek approval from the Federal Government to increase the costs of their individual products.

-You may have received a notification from your fund back in late March letting you know that the planned April 1st increase was postponed.
-Either way, if your fund is planning to increase your premium on October 1st 2020, they are required to let you know and tell you exactly how much you will be paying from October 1st 2020.
+If your fund is planning to increase your premium in 2023, they are required to let you know in advance and tell you exactly how much you will be paying from that date.

-Make sure you pay attention to any communication you receive from your health fund in the lead up to October 1st and if you aren’t sure, give them a call.
+Make sure you pay attention to any communication you receive from your health fund and if you aren’t sure, give them a call.
 If you are notified that your premium is set to increase, this should be your prompt to review your policy to make sure you are still happy with it.

-Remember, not all funds are planning to increase premiums on October 1st 2020, and of those policies that are going up, not all will be increasing by the same amount.
-That’s why it is so important to check if your premium is set to increase, and if so, by exactly how much.
+The amount that a fund is increasing their premiums by aren’t uniform, that’s why it is so important to check if your premium is set to increase, and if so, by exactly how much.
 Armed with that information, you should take the time to compare your current policy against other options to see whether you may be able to find better value.

-If you are in a position to do so, pre-paying your annual premium upfront for a full year before October 1 will lock in your current rate for another 12 months.
+If you are in a position to do so, pre-paying your annual premium upfront for a full year before your premium rise takes effect will lock in your current rate for another 12 months.

-Also keep in mind that if you are struggling to pay your premiums due to financial pressures related to COVID-19, you may be eligible for hardship support with your current fund.
-Speak directly to your fund about what help may be available.
+Also keep in mind that if you are struggling to pay your premiums due to financial pressures, you may be eligible for hardship support with your current fund.
+In many cases hardship support means you cannot use your cover but keep your waiting periods so it’s a good idea to speak directly to your fund about what help may be available.

 If you are struggling to justify the cost of private cover, look to switch before you ditch.
 It is important to remember that if you cancel your hospital cover entirely and then want to re-join down the track, you will have to re-serve waiting periods and, depending on your age, may be stung with higher premiums due to Lifetime Health Cover (LHC) loading.